 It is easy to understand that "Activate Windows- Go to Settings to Activate Windows"Appears because we do not have a valid license Windows, for the test period has expired or because I have not yet bought the product.
 So the best solution would be we buy a license Windows 10 to activate the copy installed on our system.
-If we still want to postpone this moment, we can delete this watermark "Activate Windows- Go to Settings to Activate Windows"Appears in the bottom-right corner of the Desktop (Desktop).
+If we still want to postpone this moment, we can delete this watermark "Activate Windows- Go to Settings to Activate Windows”Appeared in the lower right corner of the work screen (Desktop).

 Remove Watermark “Activate Windows- Go to Settings to Activate Windows"In Windows 10